isabella232/data-workbench.en-1/help/home/c-get-started/c-work-worksp/c-dis-worksp.md

 ---
 description: After working in Data Workbench, you can display one of the many pre-configured workspaces delivered with Data Workbench.
-seo-description: After working in Data Workbench, you can display one of the many pre-configured workspaces delivered with Data Workbench.
-seo-title: Display a workspace
 solution: Analytics
 title: Display a workspace
 topic: Data workbench